 Overview of forest resources.
 The eastern portion of Arcata is located on forested slopes of Fickle Hill Ridge.
 The slopes contain mostly second growth conifer stands.
 These forested lands are both publicly and privately held.
-The City of Arcata owns three separate tracts of forestland that comprise approximately 2,445 acres~~two separate tracts of forest land that comprise approximately 1,125 acres~~.
-Together, the publicly owned Arcata Community Forest, that includes the~~and~~ Jacoby Creek Unit, Sunny Brae Unit and the Arcata Forest Unit~~Forests~~ constitute a significant ecological, recreational, economic and educational resource for the citizens of Arcata and the surrounding region.
+The City of Arcata owns two separate tracts of forest land that comprise approximately 1,125 acres.
+Together, the publicly owned Arcata Community and Jacoby Creek Forests constitute a significant ecological, recreational, economic and educational resource for the citizens of Arcata and the surrounding region.